How to use the Configuration Manager docs

 In the Propose file change section, enter the public commit comment describing what you changed.
 Then click Propose file change.

 Scroll down and verify the changes you made.
 Click Create pull request to open the form.
 Describe why you made this change.
+Tag the article author and request that they review.
 Click Create pull request.

 What to contribute